www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Add link to editor at `Introduction to the Generic Allocator`.
 * [ ] Delete data fields, that do not exist anymore, because i.e. the argument of a importCsvData call was changed.
 * [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
-* [ ] Consider nesting main editor menu for fields with the same prefix like solution.
+* [ ] Consider nesting main editor menu for fields with the same prefix as the solution.
+* [ ] When submitting an optimization with a solution in the editor, this solution should be used as a starting point.
 # Done Tasks
 * [x] Load test data, when the sport lesson example is chosen. -> This is already done.
 * [x] Double check test data by hand.